DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 ##Challenges

-Systems often don't support accessibility tools (for example, screen readers) and may not be designed to meet current accessibility standards ..
-However, there are external products available that can support this for both organisations and clients.
-Capturing pronouns and names for children is a recurring issue for all local authorities.
+Systems often do not support accessibility tools (for example, screen readers) and may not be designed to meet current accessibility standards.
+There are external products available that can support this.
+Capturing pronouns and names for children has also been a recurring issue for local authorities.

 [Introduction](/index)